-Significant accounting estimates and judgments
+Critical accounting estimates and judgments

 The preparation of consolidated financial statements in conformity with IFRS requires management to make estimates that affect the reported amounts of assets and liabilities and disclosures of contingent assets and liabilities at the date of the consolidated financial statements, and the reported amounts of revenues and expenses during the reporting period.
-Areas of judgment and key sources of estimation uncertainty that have the most significant effect are disclosed in Note 3.14 of the Company's consolidated financial statements for the year ended September 30, 2021, and in Note 3.2 of the Company's unaudited condensed consolidated interim financial statements for the three and nine months ended June 30, 2022.
+Areas of judgment and key sources of estimation uncertainty that have the most significant effect are disclosed in Note 3.15 of the September 2022 Financial Statements.

-12. Financial Instruments and Financial Risk Management
+17. Financial Instruments and Financial Risk Management

-A description of the Company's financial instruments and financial risks that the Company is exposed to and management of these risks can be found in Notes 10 and 11, respectively, of the Company's consolidated financial statements for the year ended September 30, 2021 and Note 9 of the Company's unaudited condensed consolidated interim financial statements for the three and nine months ended June 30, 2022.
+A description of the Company's financial instruments and financial risks that the Company is exposed to and management of these risks can be found in Notes 10 and 11, respectively, of the September 2022 Financial Statements.

-13. Internal Controls over Financial Reporting and Disclosure Controls and Procedures
+18. Internal Controls over Financial Reporting and Disclosure Controls and Procedures